jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-III-01-checkpoint.md

 numbers only that we shall treat, as was mentioned at the beginning.

-**380.** When of two given numbers, therefore, it is required how much the one is greater than the other, the answer to this question determines the arithmetical ratio of the two numbers; but since this answer consists in giving the difference of the two numbers, it follows, that an arithmetical ratio is nothing but the difference between two numbers; and as this appears to be a better expression, we shall reserve the words ratio and relation to express geometrical ratios.
+<span class="art">380</span> When of two given numbers, therefore, it is required how much the one is
+greater than the other, the answer to this question determines the arithmetical ratio of the two numbers; but since this answer consists in giving the difference of the two numbers, it follows, that an arithmetical ratio is nothing but the difference between two numbers; and as this appears to be a better expression, we shall reserve the words ratio and relation to express geometrical ratios.

-**381.** As the difference between two numbers is found by subtracting the less from the greater, nothing can be easier than resolving the question how much one is greater than the other: so that when the numbers are equal, the difference being nothing,
+<span class="art">381</span> As the difference between two numbers is found by
+subtracting the less from the greater, nothing can be easier than resolving the question how much one is greater than the other: so that when the numbers are equal, the difference being nothing,